 On clear days, Etna herself stares you down from the north end of the street—a surreal backdrop to your espresso break in Piazza dell’Università.
 And if the crowds get too intense, keep walking until you hit the shady, flower-filled slopes of Giardino Bellini.

-While I haven’t taken each of these exact tours myself, they come highly recommended by travelers who have, and I’ve personally visited the destinations they cover.
-These day trips are great options if you’re based in Catania and want to explore some of Sicily’s most unforgettable sights without the hassle of planning everything yourself.
+Although I haven’t taken each of these exact tours myself, they are highly recommended by travelers who have, and I’ve personally visited and experienced the destinations the tours cover.
+These day trips are great options if you’re based in Catania and want to explore some of Sicily’s most unforgettable sights without the hassle of planning everything yourself or renting a car.

 About The Author